 - Federal direction on analysis of aesthetic and visual impacts for transportation projects.
-Applicable acts and laws include Section 4(f) of the Department of Transportation Act, the FRA Procedures for Considering Environmental Impacts, and the NHPA. - State highways designated as scenic in the California Streets and Highways Code.
+Applicable acts and laws include Section 4(f), the FRA Procedures for Considering Environmental Impacts, and the NHPA. - State highways designated as scenic in the California Streets and Highways Code.